TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

 *   `RuntimeError: maximum recursion depth exceeded while calling a Python object`

-If running `make serve` gives an output similar to [this](https://paste.googleplex.com/4693398234595328), make sure you're using a virtual environment (see above for how to configure one).
+If running `make serve` gives an output similar to [this](https://paste.googleplex.com/4693398234595328),
+1.  make sure you're using a virtual environment (see above for how to configure one).
 Then, make the changes outlined in [this CL](https://chromium-review.googlesource.com/c/infra/infra/+/3152656).
+1. Also try `pip install protobuf`

 *   `gcloud: command not found`